What Business Tax Costs Can Be Deducted?

 Your state income taxes may be deductible, depending on your business type and your state.
 Corporations, S corporations, and partnerships deduct state income taxes on the business return.
 If you are filing a Schedule C for your business, you can't deduct state income taxes on this form, but you can deduct sales taxes on your personal tax return (Schedule A).

 If your business is a corporation or partnership, you can deduct allowable taxes through your business tax return.
+The "tax" deduction section is different for each business type.

-If you are a small business or self-employed, and you file your business tax return on Schedule C along with your personal tax return, you can deduct allowable business taxes on Line 23.
+For example, if you are a small business or self-employed, and you file your business tax return on Schedule C along with your personal tax return, you can deduct allowable business taxes on Line 23.

 If you have employees, your business portion of payroll taxes is deductible to you.
 This does not include amounts withheld from employee pay for federal income taxes or for FICA taxes (Social Security and Medicare tax).